This website uses cookies to ensure you get the best experience on our website. Learn more

 - It recommends changing passwords only if there is evidence of compromise.

-- It suggests screening new passwords against a list of known compromised passwords.
+- It suggests password screening of new passwords against a list of known compromised passwords.

 Following these guidelines can help financial institutions create stronger password policies and meet the spirit of GLBA compliance.